magneticio/vamp.io/content/documentation/getting-started/merge-delete.md

 {{% alert info %}}
 **Tip**: By appending `?as_blueprint=true` to any deployment URI Vamp spits out a perfectly valid blueprint of that specific deployment.
-This way you can clone whole deployment in seconds.
+This way you can clone whole deployments in seconds.
 Pretty awesome.
 {{% /alert %}}

 In this specific example, we could export the deployment as a blueprint and update the weight to a 95% to